loda-lang/loda-programs/programs/oeis/list3.md

 * [A312555](http://oeis.org/A312555) ([L52 program](312/A312555.asm)): Coordination sequence Gal.5.110.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312655](http://oeis.org/A312655) ([L21 program](312/A312655.asm)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312680](http://oeis.org/A312680) ([L24 program](312/A312680.asm)): Coordination sequence Gal.4.63.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312682](http://oeis.org/A312682) ([L72 program](312/A312682.asm)): Coordination sequence Gal.5.112.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312683](http://oeis.org/A312683) ([L72 program](312/A312683.asm)): Coordination sequence Gal.5.113.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312684](http://oeis.org/A312684) ([L72 program](312/A312684.asm)): Coordination sequence Gal.6.252.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312685](http://oeis.org/A312685) ([L72 program](312/A312685.asm)): Coordination sequence Gal.6.253.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312890](http://oeis.org/A312890) ([L28 program](312/A312890.asm)): Coordination sequence Gal.6.115.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312891](http://oeis.org/A312891) ([L23 program](312/A312891.asm)): Coordination sequence Gal.6.216.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312892](http://oeis.org/A312892) ([L23 program](312/A312892.asm)): Coordination sequence Gal.5.50.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.